lmscloud-io/mdlcode-docs/docs/pluginfiles.md

 the plugin folder and `access.php`, `services.php`, `upgrade.php`, etc. under the `db` folder.

-When you create a new PHP file inside a Moodle plugin, MDLCode will automatically add (boilerplate and docblock)[boilerplate.md].
+When you create a new PHP file inside a Moodle plugin, MDLCode will automatically add [boilerplate and docblock](boilerplate.md).
 If the file is a 'magic' file where Moodle expects some specific contents, MDLCode will pre-populate the file with the skeleton of the required code.